-A site investigation was undertaken on the 31st May, 2019, which included a geotechnically focused visual assessment of the property and its surrounds, geotechnical mapping, photographic record and limited subsurface investigation.
+A site investigation was undertaken on the 3rd April, 2019, which included a geotechnically focused visual assessment of the property and its surrounds, geotechnical mapping, photographic record, and subsurface investigation.

-Four Dynamic Cone Penetrometer (DCP) tests were conducted to determine the relative density of the subgrade, and the depth to weathered rock (if encountered).
+Five Dynamic Cone Penetrometer (DCP) tests were carried out to provide a continuous profile of relative density of the shallow subsurface materials, and determine depth to weathered rock (if encountered).
 These tests were conducted to the Australian Standard for ground testing: AS 1289.6.3.2 - 1997.
+Possible locations of testing were constrained by existing structures, exposed rock and vegetation.
 The location of these tests is shown on the site plan provided and summary of the test results is presented below, with full details in the engineering logs presented in the appendix section of this report: